Kalyanikhapale/Kalyanikhapale/README.md

 👋 Hi there!
 I'm Kalyani, a passionate Data Analyst and Mechanical Engineer.
 I specialize in leveraging data to drive insights and solutions that optimize processes and decision-making.
 With a background in mechanical engineering, I bring a unique blend of analytical rigor and engineering problem-solving skills to every project.

 🔧 Skills:

 Data Analysis: Proficient in Python (NumPy, Pandas), SQL, and data visualization tools like Power BI and Tableau.

-Mechanical Engineering: Strong background in design, manufacturing, and project management.

 Machine Learning: Familiar with basic ML techniques for predictive modeling.